-Although each athlete will register for the entire season on our website, you will additionally be responsible for selecting which events in which you wish to compete each week.
+Although each athlete will register for the entire season on TNMilesplit, you will additionally be responsible for selecting which events in which you wish to compete each week.
 IF YOU ARE ON A TEAM your coach will do this.
 If you are unattached you will need to do this yourself.
 Each athlete is allowed to compete in two events at each meet.
 This selection is due by the Wednesday before each race on Sunday.
-NEW THIS YEAR - we will be using tn.milesplit to register events for races.
+We will be using tn.milesplit to register events for races.
 Coaches will need to create a team on tn.milesplit and add all of their athletes.
 Each unattached athlete will need to create a profile as well.
 You will add the meets to your schedule and then, with the code given to you by NYA upon registration, you will enter your athlete(s) in their desired events.
 Again, this must be done by the Wednesday before each race.
-There will be no changing events or adding events or registration done at the meet.
+There will be no changing events or adding events or athletes to races or registration done at the meet.
 This is to ensure that the meet moves quickly and smoothly.

 At each meet, we will contest the 100m, 1600m, 400m, 800m, and 200m, in that order.
 We allow unlimited entries for each event which means we may have several heats of each event.
 In track, there are laned races and non-laned races.
 For laned races (100, 200, and typically 400) you must remain in your lane the entire time.
 Clearly, this limits the number of athletes that can run at once.
 We will break the entrants into heats and once all heats are run, the winner is determined.
 Please bear in mind, just because your child wins their heat does not mean they have won the event.
 At the first meet, our heats will be seeded randomly.
 In subsequent meets, if the athlete has run that event previously, we will be able to use their seed time to sort the heats accordingly.
 Distance races (800 & 1600) begin either on a waterfall start or in alleys.
 On the waterfall start, they are allowed to merge into lane one as soon as safely possible, making sure they do not run into anyone.
 For our 2nd-5th grade athletes running in the 400, we will utilize a waterfall start as well.
 For our 6th-8th grade athletes running in the 400, we will use a laned start.
 We will run boys and girls separately and in 3 divisions: 2nd & 3rd, 4th & 5th, 6th - 8th.
 We may choose to combine genders in a race like the 1600 in the interest of time.
 Athletes will still be scored separately.